MarkNjunge/nest-boilerplate/README.md

 The [config](https://www.npmjs.com/package/config) package to manage configs.

 Default config values are found in [default.json](./config/default.json).
-These values can be overrited using a `./config/local.json` file, `.env` file or setting environment variables.
+These values can be overridden using a `./config/local.json` file, `.env` file or setting environment variables.

 See the environment variable mappings in [./config/custom-environment-variables.json](./config/custom-environment-variables.json).

+## Database

+Typeorm is used for database operations.

+It uses PostgreSQL by default but that can be changed by changing the `type` in [./src/app.module.ts](./src/app.module.ts).
+See [TypeORM documentation](https://typeorm.io/#/) for supported databases.

+### Migrations

+Typeorm is configured to use migrations instead of `synchronize: true`.

+To take advantage of TypeORM's [ability to generate migrations](https://typeorm.io/#/migrations/) by inspecting your entities, the cli needs extra configuration.
+Create a `.env` file based off [.env.sample](.env.sample).

+You can then generate migrations using `yarn migration:generate <your_migration_name>`.
+You can also use `yarn migration:generate <your_migration_name>` to only create the file.

+You can then run the migration using `yarn migration:run` or simply start the server.

 ## Swagger